papinet/papiNet-API/1.2.0/catalogue.md

   --header 'Authorization: Bearer 0b732cd6-210b-4ae7-9e95-04938c7e862e'
 ```

-If all goes well, the _Order Issuer_ will receive a response like this:
+If all goes well, the _Party_ will receive a response like this:

 ```json
 {